opencdms/opencdms-components/README.md

 - All components are generated as a single export and so do not support tree-shaking/individual load.
 This is due to the fact by default all components need to package the main angular build and polyfills, leading to significant duplication bloat across multiple components.
 There exists some 3rd party tooling such as [ngx-build-plus](https://github.com/manfredsteyer/ngx-build-plus#ngx-build-plus-and-angular-elements) to work around this, however compatibility not currently supported for Angular 13 (see issue [314](https://github.com/manfredsteyer/ngx-build-plus/issues/314)).

 - Browser support for custom elements has good, but not full coverage (see https://caniuse.com/custom-elementsv1).
 Additional support could be added with the inclusion of the webcomponents [custom-elements polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements).

+- CoreUI is still in alpha for angular and not all styles directives apply correctly.
+As such, most components use emulated view encapsulation instead of shadow-dom, to allow for easier class-based inheritence

 ## Links and Resources